SNUGNSS/snugnss.github.io/content/publication/ic_201510/index.md

 ---
-title: ""A Regional Alternative Navigation Using the High Altitude Long Endurance UAVs with Onboard Pseudolite and Transceiver""
+title: "A Regional Alternative Navigation Using the High Altitude Long Endurance UAVs with Onboard Pseudolite and Transceiver"
 authors:
 - Minwoo Choi
 - Donguk Kim